Start9Labs/start-os/README.md

 ### :construction_worker: Build your own Embassy
 While not as convenient as buying an Embassy, this option is easier than you might imagine, and there are 4 reasons why you might prefer it:
-1. You already have a Raspberry Pi and would like to re-purpose it.
+1. You already have your own hardware.
 1. You want to save on shipping costs.
 1. You prefer not to divulge your physical address.
 1. You just like building things.

-To pursue this option, follow this [guide](https://start9.com/latest/diy).
+To pursue this option, follow one of our [DIY guides](https://start9.com/latest/diy).

 ### :hammer_and_wrench: Build embassyOS from Source